ChemeketaCS/csweb/content/authors/rsurton/_index.md

 ## Remote Office Hours

 While Chemeketa is doing remote instruction, I will be holding office hours in [Google Chat](http://chat.google.com/).
-Use your Chemeketa account to sign in to [Chat](http://chat.google.com/) or [GMail](http://mail.google.com/) and start a conversation with me.
+Use your Chemeketa account to sign in to [Google Chat](http://chat.google.com/) or [GMail](http://mail.google.com/) and start a conversation with me.
 If our discussion would benefit from video, audio, or screen sharing, we will be able to drop into a meeting from there.
 Whenever I am available for office hours, I will also be giving real-time answers via [email](mailto:robert.surton@chemeketa.edu).